linemos/kubernetes-intro/tasks/2-main-tasks.md

   ```
   kubectl get ingress cv-ingress -w
   ```
+  It may take a few minutes for Kubernetes Engine to allocate an external IP address and set up forwarding rules until the load balancer is ready to serve your application.
+In the meanwhile, you may get errors such as HTTP 404 or HTTP 500 until the load balancer configuration is propagated across the globe.

-4. Visit the external IP in your peferred browser to make sure you see your awezome CV online
+4. Visit the external IP in your peferred browser to make sure you see your awezome CV online.
+If you get an error, the ingress and load balacing setup might not be completed.

 ## Rolling updates
 As you read earlier, Kubernetes can update your application without down time with a rolling-update strategy.
 You will now update the background color of the frontend application, see that the build trigger creates a new image and update the deployment to use this.